 Recommendations

-In enKod, all recommendation algorithms can be divided into three groups: product-focused, user-behaviour-focused, and self-focused.
+In enKod, all recommendation algorithms can be divided into three groups: product-oriented, user-oriented, and self-driven.

 For product-oriented algorithms (Similar Products by Text, Similar Products by Image), we use your product catalogue for similarity in parameters between different products.